 Apart from certification, NCRA members get access to the association’s Facebook and other social media pages.
 These are perfect avenues to learn from experienced court transcript proofreaders and get job opportunities firsthand.

-Another course that offers industry-accepted certification is the Transcript Proofreading: Theory and Practice (TPTP) by Caitlin.
+Another course that offers industry-accepted certification is Internet Scoping School by Linda Evenson, a successful 6-figure scopist with tons of experience.
 The training targets work-at-home freelancers looking to source jobs via the internet.
 Upon completion, you’ll be provided with a Certificate of Completion.
 However, the certification is only made available to students with a cumulative score of 90% or higher on the final exams.

 How To Get Court Transcript Proofreader Jobs